 CLC@LUC is given guidance and direction through the CLC Council.
 The CLC Council is comprised of 8-10 dynamic students who have been involved with CLC@LUC for at least one year and are dedicated to the CLC way of life.
 Council members are selected through an annual application and interview process late in the Fall semester and serve from January through December of the following year.

-Leadership on the Labre team involves a deep commitment to issues of homelessness and the dignity of the human person.
-The mission of Labre is the formation of relationships with the homeless focusing on solidarity, rather than charity; placing emphasis on the relationships rather than on the act of providing food.
-A Labre companion should be interested in the ministry of hospitality and have significant experience participating in the weekly Labre service.
-Leaders are expected to serve 4-5 hours a week (including the direct service at the WTC and leader training meetings).
-While leaders are not required to live at the WTC, it is preferred.
-Contact Nicole Chmela at 312.915.6467 for more information.
+Leadership on the Labre team involves a deep commitment to the dignity of the human person and issues of homelessness.
+The mission of Labre is the formation of relationships with the people experiencing homelessness, focusing on solidarity, rather than charity; placing emphasis on the relationships rather than on the act of providing food.
+A Labre Leader should be interested in the ministry of hospitality and ministry of presence, and have significant experience participating in the weekly Labre service.
+Leaders are expected to serve 4-5 hours a week on Thursdays (including the direct service at the WTC and leader meetings).

 Visit our Labre page to learn more about what we do!